sns3/sns3-satellite/README.md

 Once you compiled SNS-3 successfully, you will need an extra step before being able to run any simulation: download the data defining the reference scenario of the simulation.

-In order to do so, an helper script is available in the root folder of the SNS-3 sources:
+These data are available as a separate repository and bundled as a submodule in SNS-3.
+You can download them afterwards in the ''satellite'' repository using:

 ```
-	$ ./install-sns3-default-data-package.sh
+	$ git submodule update --init --recursive
 ```